towhid1zaman/Categories-problem-solve/Graph/Articulation Points and Bridges/Readme.md

 # Articulation Point
  **Basic Definition : From an undirected graph if we remove some node or vertices with their edeges and then the connected components are increaces then we call this node Articulation point**

- Articulation point using tarjan algorithm
+Articulation point using tarjan algorithm:

  **some steps:**